LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 After installation, the `lbh-frontend` package will appear in your `node_modules` folder.

-It depends heavily on `govuk-frontend`, which will also be automatically installed.
+It borrows heavily from `govuk-frontend`, which will also be automatically installed.

 ## Importing styles

 You need to import the LBH Frontend styles into the main Sass file in your project.
 You should place the below code before your own Sass rules (or Sass imports) if you want to override LBH Frontend with your own styles.

+[Create-react-app](https://create-react-app.dev/docs/adding-a-sass-stylesheet/) supports sass out of the box, and next.js supports it wiht a [small plugin](https://www.npmjs.com/package/@zeit/next-sass).

 1. To import all components, add the below to your Sass file: